Skip to content

-UAE company setup for US founders — real all-in cost, no sales calls
+UAE company setup for US founders — published scenario prices, no sales calls

 American entrepreneurs and remote founders use a UAE free zone for 100% ownership, 0% UAE personal income tax and a credible base between Europe and Asia.
-Formenzo gives you the honest all-in price for every free zone — and we’re upfront that US persons still report worldwide income to the IRS.
+Formenzo lets you compare published licence-only and visa scenarios — and we’re upfront that US persons still report worldwide income to the IRS.

 Why US founders choose the UAE